Looking for an employer of record in Portugal? Here’s what you need to know

 • Tax obligations

-Payoneer WFM offers EOR services in over 160 countries, so you can hire talent from all over the world, including Portugal.
+Payoneer Workforce Management offers services in over 160 countries, so you can engage global talent without setting up a local entity.

 1) What is an employer of record in Portugal?

-An EOR in Portugal is a third-party company that legally hires employees on your behalf and manages onboarding, payroll, taxes, benefits, and compliance.
+Typically, an EOR is a third-party company that legally hires employees on your behalf.
+However, the EOR model may not be permitted or recognized in Portugal, so you may use a workforce management platform to streamline onboarding, payroll, taxes, benefits, and compliance.

 Latest articles